helske/KFAS/README.md

 [Paper at JSS](https://www.jstatsoft.org/article/view/v078i10)

-If you use KFAS in your paper, please cite properly, see `citation("KFAS")` in R, or above link to the paper.
+If you use KFAS in your paper, please cite it properly, see `citation("KFAS")` in R, or above link to the paper.

 Main features
 --------------------------------------------------------------------------